zadjii/nebula/docs/roadmap.md

 - [ ] **v0.7 Application Isolation**
   Right now, once you've logged in to a lient application, it has free reign to do whatever it wants to your cloud, including reading and writing all over the entire tree.
 This is obviously *not ideal*.
 Applications need to have permissions only over a subset of the tree, and granting an application access needs to be an explicit action by the user.

+- [ ] **v0.8 Remote HTTP(s) Access**
+  Currently I'm having the web client act as a wrapper for the remote socket connection, but that's dumb.
+The remote should just expose HTTP(s) endpoints that you can use to write client applications against.
+Possibly also WSS endpoints, but that seems like too much extra overhead - HTTP should be fine.

 After this point, the platform will be "Beta-Complete", and hopefully should only require minor bugfixes to be "feature-complete" - though I'm sure there's a long list of features I'd love to continue to add.

 ## Post-Alpha Roadmap